hal9ai/hal9/README.md

 Each command is tasked with preparing the deployment of your project folder.
 For example, `--target docker` will create a `Dockerfile` file that gets this project ready to run in cloud containers.

 For personal use, `--target hal9` supports a free tier at `hal9.com`; enterprise support is also available to deploy with `--target hal9 --url hal9.yourcompany.com`

-## Contributing

-Pull Requests are welcomed to consider additional application templates or deployment targets.
-See [CONTRIBUTING](CONTRIBUTING).